fdebrain/Brain-Computer-Interface-Cybathlon2020/README.md

 The `data_path` parameter should be adapted to your path once your Drive has been mounted.

+Create a local copy of the notebooks before running them and change runtime type to GPU (runtime -> change runtime type).

 [Benchmarking - Competition dataset](https://colab.research.google.com/drive/1QLnWBQ0ZXnaVCvoCr--Ro8In2sOHnuE9)

 [Benchmarking - BCIC dataset](https://colab.research.google.com/drive/1cRHG0g0a_X-yfjg7U_QXlCQ4idBmjHNm)